Tabea f German

 , which was composed of the elements thank

-"thought" and mer
+"thought" and mari

 Norman form of a Germanic name meaning "thought and counsel"

 "thought" and rad

-TANNER m English
+Tanner m English

-From an English surname meaning "one who tans hides".
+From an English surname meaning "one who tans hides"

-TANSY f English (Rare)
+Tansy f English (Rare)

 From the name of the flower, which is derived via Old French from Late Latin tanacita

 Tara 1 f English

 Anglicized form of the Irish place name Teamhair